podoodoo/web3-learning-journal/README.md

 ### 12/9/2022 Hashcash

 Hashcash implements SHA-1 to reduce spam emails.
-Idea is to create a proof of work for an email so sending many emails would be CPU intensive.
+Mozilla and Microsoft once utilized this method.
+The idea was to create a proof of work for an email so sending many emails would be CPU intensive.
 Hashcash was the inspiration for Satoshi Nakamoto's Bitcoin.

 ---